MuntasirSZN/d2o/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in hcl, please **do not** open a public GitHub issue.
+If you discover a security vulnerability in d2o, please **do not** open a public GitHub issue.

 Instead, please email security details to <muntasir.joypurhat@gmail.com>.